systay/systay/README.md

 - **Creation of Cypher, Neo4j's Query Language**: Led the initiative to specify and standardize Cypher, which has since become the primary interface for thousands of developers worldwide.
 [Cypher Specification](https://github.com/opencypher/openCypher)
 - **Morsel Runtime in Neo4j**: Instrumental in the early stages of the Morsel runtime project, enabling more efficient query processing.
 - **Compiled Runtime for Neo4j**: Involved in the initial development of Neo4j's compiled runtime, allowing Cypher queries to be executed faster by compiling them to bytecode.
+- **PlanetScale's Boost Caching System**: Developed the planner for this innovative caching system, introducing a unique approach where operators in the plan tree can be reused multiple times, transforming the plan-tree into a plan DAG.

 🏆 **Proud Achievements**:
 - Significant contributions to open-source projects like Vitess and Neo4j